demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 Use FortiSIEM v2 to fetch and update incidents, search events and manage watchlists of FortiSIEM.
-This integration was integrated and tested with version 6.3.2 of FortiSIEM.
+This integration was integrated and tested with version 6.3.2 of FortiSIEMV2

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-fortisiem-v2).